Dictionary of Occupational Titles: Use by the Social Security Administration

 Although the DOT was deemed obsolete and then abandoned by the Employment Service and the Department of Labor, the data from the 1991 revised fourth edition of the Dictionary of Occupational Titles is used extensively at the Social Security Administration (SSA) in litigation related to applications for Social Security disability benefits and Supplemental Security Income (SSI) for adult claimants.
 For SSA disability claimants, the DOT is still used extensively for performing Transferable Skills Analysis.

 In December 2008, SSA announced the formation of an Occupational Information Development Advisory Panel under the provisions of the Federal Advisory Committee Act (FACA).
 SSA explained: "Panel members will analyze the occupational information used by SSA in our disability programs and provide expert guidance as we develop an occupational information system (OIS) tailored for these programs.
 We plan to design the OIS to improve our disability policies and processes and to ensure up-to-date vocational evidence in our disability programs.
 We will select Panel members based primarily on their occupational expertise.
 This Panel will provide guidance on our plans and actions to replace the Dictionary of Occupational Titles and its companion volume, The Selected Characteristics of Occupations."

 In 2012, SSA contracted with the Bureau of Labor Statistics to replace the DOT.
 The new database, known as the Occupational Requirements Survey, has been authorized by SSA for use in disability determinations.

+The Social Security Administration determined in 2025 that some jobs in the Dictionary of Occupational Titles may "have been replaced by more modern materials or processes".
+If a disability adjudicator lists certain occupations as a job that a person could do, the SSA requires additional justification, including evidence that the job "exists in the national economy in numbers that alone, or in combination with work in other cited occupations, are significant."
+These job titles include "Document Preparer, Microfilming", "Cutter-and-Paster, Press Clippings", "Surveillance-System Monitor", "Nut Sorter", and "Microfilm Processor".